ldss-project/hexarc/docs/end-user-documentation/index.md

   [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations, namely
   `create`, `read`, `update` and `delete`.

-On top of the abstract concepts provided to solve dependency problems, each module may also already provide implementations of such concepts to support specific technologies, without the end user needing to implement them himself.
+On top of the abstract concepts provided to solve the dependency problems, each module may also already provide implementations of such concepts to support specific technologies, without the end user needing to implement them himself.